robcholz/Lumen/README.md

 ## What is Lumen?

-Lumen is a desktop USB-C power monitoring and protection device, made for developers and also friendly to non-professional users.

-We hope it is not only a debugging tool, but a device you can keep on your desk for long-term use.
+Lumen is a desktop-grade hardware interaction node.
+It lives on the desktop long-term, can sense state, participate in interaction, and present and feed back those changes in hardware.

-## Why build Lumen?
+## Why we build Lumen?

-Many open-source desktop power monitoring projects have these issues:
+Many desktop hardware projects start from a very specific use.
+At first, they seem quite useful, but as soon as you want to do a bit more, something feels off.

+I found that when people keep this kind of device on their desk long-term, problems slowly surface:

-- Only provide code, missing complete hardware materials, cannot truly reproduce
+- Projects only focus on function validation, lack complete materials, and are hard to truly reproduce
-- Require complex IDEs and toolchains, almost impossible for beginners
+- Depend on complex IDEs and toolchains, with a high barrier to use
-- UI stuck at serial print or debug interfaces, hard to use long-term
+- Interaction stays at serial or debug interfaces, not suitable for long-term use

-Lumen's goal is clear:
+These are tolerable while tinkering, but once it becomes something that is there every day, it feels awful.

+Lumen also started from a specific need.
+But as you work on it, you realize it should not stop at a single function.
+A more reasonable state is to keep it on the desk long-term, as a hardware interaction node that can continuously expand.

-Let people without embedded or hardware backgrounds successfully build a USB-C power monitor that is "actually usable and pleasant to use".
+**We hope this project can let people without embedded or hardware backgrounds successfully build a device that is "truly usable for the long term";
+and on top of that, it can sense states and participate in interaction, serving as a connection point between the system, software or games, and the real world.**

-For this, Lumen is designed from the beginning around "reproducibility" and "low barrier", keeping complexity inside the system rather than pushing it to the user.
+For this, Lumen is designed from the beginning around "reproducibility" and "low barrier of use", keeping complexity inside the system rather than pushing it to the user.

+What you end up with is not a single function, but a hardware presence that can stay on the desk long-term and evolve with needs.

 ## Designed for "Reproducibility"